-Photographer, Mark Krajnak, chose his hometown of Allentown, New Jersey to host the photo walk.
+Mark Krajnak chose his hometown of Allentown, New Jersey, to host the photo walk.
 We had about 23 participants.
-I car-pooled with a friend, Prasanna, who has accompanied me on other photo walks.
-My friend, Ed, met us at the rendezvous point, the Moth Coffee House.
+I carpooled with a friend, Prasanna, who has accompanied me on other photo walks.
+Ed met us at the rendezvous point, the Moth Coffee House.
 We took a group shot and spread out to hunt for images.
-Ed has some experience with Allentown so Prasanna and I followed him around.
-The weather was warm and the sun was high in the sky.
+Ed has some experience with Allentown, so Prasanna and I followed him around.
+The weather was warm, and the sun was high in the sky.
 The three of us agreed that perhaps early morning would have been best for the walk and the light.
 After Mark took the group shot, the twenty-three camera-equipped pedestrians expanded onto the streets of Allentown.

-After walking around for a couple hours we broke for lunch.
-Ed suggested a few places for lunch but we decided on pizza at the La Piazza.
+After walking around for a couple of hours, we broke for lunch.
+Ed suggested a few places for lunch, but we decided on pizza at the La Piazza.

 After lunch, we returned to the starting point for the walk.
 But first, we stopped at Heavenly Havens Creamery.
 I had had low blood glucose on the walk to La Piazza.
 I wanted to be sure that my BG would be safe for me to drive.
 I had my first soft serve vanilla ice cream in quite a few years.
 Delicious.

-I was attracted to the rustic and historic look of the Old Mill.
-The Old Mill evokes a feeling of the countryside a simpler way of life in Monmouth County, NJ; something that is increasingly being lost in New Jersey.
+I was attracted to the rustic and historic look of the Old Mill which, according to the History Girl, was renamed the Allentown Feed Company in 1977 but is now a mini indoor mall with craft shops and a coffee house.
+The Old Mill evokes a feeling of the countryside as a more straightforward way of life in Monmouth County, NJ, increasingly being lost in New Jersey.
 Currently, the building is host to an eclectic mix of speciality craft shops, studios, and farm to table vegan cuisine at our event meeting place, the Moth Coffee House.
 The building also houses The Old Mill Crafters' Guild.
-There is a small dirt patch parking area around the outside of the shops and Main Street runs between the southern wall of the Old Mill and Conines Millpond.
-We didn’t dine in the restaurant but I can imagine there is quite a view in the early morning and perhaps just before sunset.
+There is a small dirt patch parking area around the shops, and Main Street runs between the southern wall of the Old Mill and Conines Millpond.
+We didn’t dine in the restaurant, but I can imagine there is quite a view in the early morning and perhaps just before sunset.

 Perhaps I’ll return in a few weeks when the fall colours are at their peak and explore more details of the Old Mill and more of the Main Street of Allentown.

 Each Wednesday, The Daily Prompt Photo Challenge provides a theme for creative inspiration.
-Participants take photographs based on their interpretation of the theme, and post them on their blog anytime before the following Wednesday.
+Participants take photographs based on their interpretation of the theme and post them on their blog anytime before Wednesday.